✨ DOWNLOAD OUR APP - Use RCAPP

 It is more expensive than a standard control device interface (transmitter) screen, but it provides the user with an interactive 3D view experience.
 The first-person view (FPV) provides the user with the sensation of flying.

-An FPV system is made up of two main parts.
-The ground component is the first.
-The ground component is also called the ground station.
-On the ground, it consists of a video receiver and a display system.
 The video receiver is the second major component.
 The data is received by the video receiver by matching its frequency to that of the drone's transmitter.
 433 MHz, 869 MHz, 900 MHz, 1.2 GHz, 2.4 GHz, and 5.8 GHz are the most commonly used frequencies for video transmission.
-The antennas on advanced versions of ground components are more sophisticated, resulting in higher image resolution.

 The drone's airborne component includes a camera and a video transmitter.
 A basic FPV system consists of the following components.
 Advanced FPV systems, on the other hand, have advanced components and functions.